 Buried within the Settings app is the option to downgrade back to whatever operating system came installed on your PC before.
 Inside the Settings app go to Updated & Recovery, then Recovery and click on the Go Back button.
 You won’t see this button if Windows 10 was installed more than a month ago.

 Windows 10 Upgrade Problems: Poor Performance & Screen Flashing in Windows 10

 Bad drivers could cause your PC’s screen to flash after the Windows 10 update.
 After your installation is complete, go to the Settings app and click or tap on Updated & Recovery.
 Now click or tap on the Check for Updates button.
 You want the latest software and hardware drivers made specifically for Windows 10 to download.
 If these updates still don’t help, considering going back to Windows 8.1 or Windows 7 from Windows 10.

 Windows 10 Upgrade Problems: Broken Printers & Accessories

-After the upgrade is done, manually check for updates directly from the Update & Security area.
+After the upgrade finishes, manually check for updates directly from the Update & Security area in the Settings app.
 Windows 10 should reach out to Microsoft’s servers for the latest drivers.
 It’s a good idea to check the website of whoever produced your device for the latest drivers too.
-If it’s a responsible vendor, there should be software updates to address any issues that Windows 10 users are having by now.
+If it’s a responsible vendor, there are software updates to address any issues that Windows 10 users are having by now.

 You can also manually check for driver updates through the Device Manager in the Control Panel.
 Right-click on the device giving you problems and select Update Driver Software.